isurunuwanthilaka/isurunuwanthilaka.github.io/about.md

 ---
-layout: tab
+layout: default
-title: Intro
+title: About
-permalink: /intro
+permalink: /about
 ---

 ## Hello World! 🌎